isabelkhan/eda_summer25/0100- One Sample T-Test-Design.md

 # [0100] One Sample T-Test - Design
-This checklist details the design plan for assessing the consistency and accuracy of One Sample T-test implementations across R, SAS, and Python.
+This following details the design plan for assessing the consistency and accuracy of One Sample T-test implementations across R, SAS, and Python.
 Each section specifies input parameters, statistical agreement criteria, expected results, and known tool-specific limitations.

 ---
 # Table of Contents